Popeye: A Unified Visual-Language Model for Multi-Source Ship Detection from Remote Sensing Imagery: Methods

-With the methods documented in Section IV-A, a suitable visual-language alignment can be achieved.
-To further adapt to multi-source and multi-granularity detection ship tasks, continue fine-tuning the visual-language model on the newly constructed MMShip dataset.
+With the methods documented in Section IV-A, a suitable visual-language alignment is achieved.
+To further adapt to multi-source and multi-granularity detection ship tasks, the visual-language model is continued fine-tuning on the newly constructed MMShip dataset.

-To release the multi-source and cross-modal learning potential of LLM, more learnable parameters are added in the ship domain transfer learning stage, compared to the visual-language training one.
-As illustrated in Fig. \ref{overall} (c), Following LLaMA-Adapter V2\cite{gao2023llama}, the bias tuning strategy is also introduced alongside LoRA techniques during this stage.
-For each linear layer in the Transformer, a bias matrix $\Delta {W_b}$ and a scale $\Delta {W_s}$ factor are inserted as two trainable parameters.
-Given a linear layer $f(x) =\mathbf{W} x$, it can be transformed into
+To release the cross-modal learning potential of LLM and to augment the instruction-following ability, the instruction adapter mechanism is developed.
+As illustrated in Fig. \ref{overall} (c), more learnable parameters are added in the instruction adaption stage, compared to the visual-language alignment one.
+Specifically, for each linear layer in the Transformer, a bias matrix $\Delta {{\bf W}_b}$ and a scale $\Delta {{\bf W}_s}$ factors are inserted as two trainable parameters.
+Given a linear layer $f(x) =\mathbf{W} x$, it can be transformed into equation as